The Trench (film): Plot

 During a meal, Harte informs Winter that their captain has ordered them to issue a night patrol to bomb the German trench and review the status of their defenses.
 Winter chooses Private Beckwith, and the two successfully bomb the trench and capture a German soldier fleeing their attack.
 Beckwith remarks that the Germans appeared to be singing in their trench.
-Though lance corporal Dell harasses the German, Daventry speaks to him briefly in German and tells the others that the German is the lucky one - clearly the Germans have not been wiped out as the Colonel said, and they are in good spirits.
+Though Lance Corporal Dell harasses the German, Daventry speaks to him briefly in German and tells the others that the German is the lucky one - clearly the Germans have not been wiped out as the Colonel said, and they are in good spirits.

-On the morning of the attack, Lieutenant Harte informs Winter that another platoon has gotten lost during the night and that they will be going over in the first wave.
+On the morning of the attack, Lieutenant Harte informs Winter that another platoon has got lost during the night and that they will be going over in the first wave.
 Winter sends Dell to retrieve the platoon's rum ration, but Dell drops it in shock after seeing a wounded man being carried past and realizes its contents.
 He drinks a large amount before a shell knocks him down and breaks the bottle; he returns to Winter drunk.
-Winter requests Harte relinquish his personal whiskey for the men, but he refuses.
+Winter requests Harte relinquish his personal whisky for the men, but he refuses.
 However, as the men line up, the Lieutenant relents and serves them all a share.
-MacFarlane, apparently in good spirits, tells Winter his is afraid to go over the top.
-Winters tells him that he can tell he is the type who will make it, and MacFarlane looks at the stolen picture of the girl he believes he has met from the Post Office.
+MacFarlane, apparently in good spirits, tells Winter he is afraid to go over the top.
+Winter tells him that he can tell he is the type who will make it, and MacFarlane looks at the stolen picture of the girl he believes he has met from the Post Office.

 When the men finally do go over the top, Winter is immediately shot in the leg but tries to hide it as he helps MacFarlane out of the trench.
 He is shot several more times and eventually falls back onto MacFarlane, who struggles out of the trench.
 As the men advance across no man's land, they gradually begin to fall, ending with MacFarlane being shot himself.